Maybelline Sky High Mascara Colors: Complete Shade Guide & Review

 Overview

 Here’s the complete lineup of Maybelline Sky High mascara colors currently available.
-I’m listing them from most traditional to most adventurous.
+I’m listing them from most traditional to most adventurous so you can find your comfort zone — or push past it.

 Very Black: This is the original shade that made Sky High famous.
 It’s a true, intense black that photographs beautifully and works for literally everyone.
 I reach for this when I want maximum drama without thinking too hard about color coordination.